The Key Features of

 One of the size 50 wide spool lever drag type big game fishing reels will hold around 850 yards of 50lb mono, while a narrow spool version will hold around 550 yards of 50lb mono.

 Note that we're talking mono line capacities here.
-If you choose to use the much narrower braided line then you're going to be able to get far more line on the reel - so much so that you'll be able to use a reel of the next size down.
+If you choose to use the much narrower braided line then you're going to be able to get far more line on the reel - so much so that you may well be able to use a reel of the next size down.

 Gearing